mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.59 (September 7, 2025)
+-   **Enhanced Kiosk Mode Clarity:** The Kiosk/Shared View has been redesigned for better at-a-glance clarity.
+Each user's task list is now visually separated into two distinct sections: "🔄 Today's Duties" and "🗺️ Available Ventures & Journeys".
+This makes it immediately obvious which tasks are priorities for the day.
+The sections also include helpful empty-state messages when no tasks are present.

 ### What's New in Version 0.1.58 (September 6, 2025)
 -   **Expanded Kiosk Mode Quest Display:** The Kiosk (Shared) View calendar now displays all available Ventures and Journeys for each user, not just those due on the current day.
 This provides a more complete to-do list for users accessing the shared screen.
 Duties continue to appear only on their scheduled days and are prioritized at the top of the list.